 Van Mieris vis-à-vis Dou

-Van Mieris initially worked in the style of his master; his Kitchen Maid Drawing Water from a Well made before 1655 is even a literal copy of an original by Dou.4 He most likely produced other early work while in Dou’s workshop, including Elderly Couple in an Interior from The Leiden Collection (FM-100) (fig 2).
+Van Mieris initially worked in the style of his master; his Kitchen Maid Drawing Water from a Well made before 1655 is even a literal copy of an original by Dou.4 He most likely produced other early work while in Dou’s workshop, including Elderly Couple in an Interior from The Leiden Collection (fig 2).
 After 1658, the year Van Mieris joined the Leiden Guild of Saint Luke, however, he increasingly distanced himself from his teacher.
-Though he still derived subjects from Dou, he now drew inspiration from the Haarlem genre painter Adriaen van Ostade (1610–85), whose work found particular favor in Leiden.5 Other important influences were his fellow townsmen Quiringh van Brekelenkam (ca. 1622–69 or after) (see: Fisherman and His Wife in an Interior, QB-100, in The Leiden Collection (fig 3)), with whom he had worked as a pupil in Dou’s workshop for some time, and Gabriel Metsu (1629–67) (see: Old Woman at Her Meal in an Interior, GM-102, in the The Leiden Collection) (fig 4)).
+Though he still derived subjects from Dou, he now drew inspiration from the Haarlem genre painter Adriaen van Ostade (1610–85), whose work found particular favor in Leiden.5 Other important influences were his fellow townsmen Quiringh van Brekelenkam (after 1622–ca. 1669) (fig 3), with whom he had worked as a pupil in Dou’s workshop for some time, and Gabriel Metsu (1629–67) (fig 4).
 Moreover, he and his good friend Jan Steen (1625/26–79), who had returned to Leiden from Delft in 1657, mutually influenced each other.
 Van Mieris based his various versions of Oyster Meal on Steen’s somewhat earlier Girl Eating Oysters now in The Hague, while Steen derived his variations of Doctor’s Visit from Van Mieris’s famous “prototype” in Vienna (fig 5).
-Van Mieris’s definitive break with his master’s style, however, can be credited to Gerard ter Borch (1617-81), whose genre paintings of prosperous figures in elegant interiors had a substantial impact on Van Mieris.6 Van Mieris must have already been quite familiar with Ter Borch’s work in the 1650s, judging from the affinity between his Child’s Lesson (FM-102) (fig 6) from the second half of the 1650s and Ter Borch’s The Reading Lesson from just after 1650 (fig 7).7
+Van Mieris’s definitive break with his master’s style, however, can be credited to Gerard ter Borch (1617–81), whose genre paintings of prosperous figures in elegant interiors had a substantial impact on Van Mieris.6 Van Mieris must have already been quite familiar with Ter Borch’s work in the 1650s, judging from the affinity between his Child’s Lesson (Hannah Entrusting Her Son Samuel into the Care of the High-Priest Eli?) (fig 6) from the second half of the 1650s and Ter Borch’s The Reading Lesson from just after 1650 (fig 7).7

-Surprisingly, however, much as with Dou, extant estate inventories in Leiden and other cities do not list many of Van Mieris’s paintings and provide little documentation about his reputation.
-His name does not feature among the twenty-five most mentioned artists in Tables 2 and 3 in the essay on the Leiden fijnschilders.
+Surprisingly, however, much as with Dou, extant estate inventories in Leiden and other cities do not list many of Van Mieris’s paintings and provide little documentation about his reputation..
+His name is not among the most frequently cited artists in seventeenth-century estate inventories (see Tables 2 and 3 in the essay Leiden Fijnschilders and the Local Art Market in the Golden Age in this catalogue).
 Of the 258 Leiden estate inventories used for this research, only ten list works by Van Mieris.12 This seeming anomaly is not as strange as it might initially appear, for Van Mieris’s work, like that of Dou, was so expensive that only a select few could afford to buy it.